Frýdlant: 20th century

-Until 1918, the town was part of Austria-Hungary, head of a district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the town was part of Austria-Hungary.
 It remained with the Clam-Gallas family until the last descendant Clotilda, who died in 1982, having moved to Vienna in April 1945.

-Following the 1938 Munich Agreement, the town was occupied by Nazi Germany and incorporated into Reichsgau Sudetenland.
+Following the 1938 Munich Agreement, the town was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After World War II, it fell back to Czechoslovakia and renamed Frýdlant.
 The German-speaking population was expelled according to the Beneš decrees and replaced by Czech settlers.

 In 2016, Georg Mederer and Erich Stenz, German treasure hunters, claimed that trucks delivered items from the amber chamber of Saint Petersburg, Russia to the castle in the late period of the war.
 They state that the items previously owned by Peter the Great were stolen by the Nazis and stored in the castle cellars with contemporaneously constructed brick walls.
 The men further state that they have been unable to search for the stolen items due to the Czech government and the Czech National Heritage Institute.

 Transport

-The I/13 road from Liberec to the Czech-Polish border in Habartice passes through the town.
+The I/13 road from Liberec to the Czech-Polish border in Habartice runs through the town.

 Frýdlant is located on two railway lines of local importance, heading from Liberec to Černousy and to Nové Město pod Smrkem.

 Sights

 Frýdlant Castle

-The castle complex consists of the Gothic castle with a high tower and a Renaissance castle.
+The castle complex consists of the early Gothic castle with a high tower and a Renaissance castle.
+The Gothic castle was founded in the mid-13th century and the Renaissance castle was built in the second half of the 16th century.
 There are exhibits, such as of Albrecht von Wallenstein, the Thirty Years' War, and an armoury of 1,000 weapons used for military and hunting.
 The castle includes the Chapel of Saint Anne, the Knights' Hall, rooms for the count and countess, and a working kitchen.
+Frýdlant Castle is among the most valuable castles in the Czech Republic and is the oldest castle museum in Central Europe, and is protected as a national cultural monument.